Detection of collective and point anomalies in the presence of trend and seasonality: Methodology

 \subsubsection{M-estimator}

 Given an index set $U \subset \{1,\ldots, n\}$, which may include both anomalous and non-anomalous observations, we estimate \(\beta\) by an M-estimator using solely the data in $U$.
 We aim to obtain a good trend estimate if $U \cap \mathcal{A} = \emptyset$.
-We use the following wording in the following. \begin{Definition} We call an index set $U \subset \{1,\ldots,n\}$ \textit{anomalous} if and only if at least one of its points is part of a collective anomaly, i.e.~$U \cap \mathcal{A} \neq \emptyset$. \end{Definition} If $U$ is free of any anomalies, then least squares regression is best; however, since point anomalies may be present, a robust trend estimator is preferable.
-Following extensive experimentation, we adopt the M-estimator \citep{huber1964robust} with Tukey's biweight loss.
+We use the following wording in the following. \begin{Definition} We call an index set $U \subset \{1,\ldots,n\}$ \textit{anomalous} if and only if at least one of its points is part of a collective anomaly, i.e.~$U \cap \mathcal{A} \neq \emptyset$. \end{Definition} If $U$ were free of any anomalies, then least squares regression would clearly be appropriate.
+However, since point anomalies may be present, a robust trend estimator is preferable.
+Because of its strong robustness properties, we adopt the M-estimator \citep{huber1964robust} with Tukey's biweight loss.
 For any observation vector $Z = (z_1, \ldots, z_n)$ and any index set $U$, we define an M-estimator for the polynomial trend $T$ in \eqref{eq:trend_anomaly_model} by

 where \(\rho(\cdot)\) is the robust loss function, $x_{i,q}$ are the polynomial regressors \eqref{x_iq} and $\hat{\sigma}_0$ is the estimated scale parameter \eqref{eq:sigma0_iqr}.
 For the loss function $\rho$, we choose Tukey's biweight loss function \citep{beaton1974fitting},